Escrow: What Is It And How Does It Work?

 Higher Monthly Mortgage Payments

 An escrow account is funded through your monthly mortgage payment, making your monthly bill higher than it would be without escrow.
-However, this also means that you don’t have to pay your taxes or insurance in a lump sum when they’re due, so this is hardly a disadvantage when you think about it.
+However, this also means that you don’t have to pay your taxes or insurance in a lump sum when they’re due, so this is actually not a disadvantage when you think about it.

 In general, escrow adds about 1% – 2% to the total purchase price of a home in escrow fees.